taiyoo/vri-ai-assistant/README.md

 </details>

 > [!Important]
 > For governance reasons, only allowed users are able to create customized bots.
 To allow the creation of customized bots, the user must be a member of group called `CreatingBotAllowed`, which can be set up via the management console > Amazon Cognito User pools or aws cli.
-Note that the user pool id can be referred by accessing CloudFormation > BedrockChatStack > Outputs > `AuthUserPoolIdxxxx`.
+Note that the user pool id can be referred by accessing CloudFormation > BedrockAIAssistantStack > Outputs > `AuthUserPoolIdxxxx`.

 ### Administrative features